Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 Difficulty Level: Beginner - Intermediate

 Kayak thru the hidden mangrove channels in the evening & observe this rare phenomenon.
 The planktoms emit tiny dots of green lights when you touch the water.
 See yourself glow in the dark.
 On the way, you will be greeted by friendly iguanas on the tree branches.
-A truely unique experience - highly recommended!
+A truly unique experience - highly recommended!
 You could easily combine this activity with the rain forest or the catamaran tour.

 13) Camuy Caves, Space Observatory, Caguana Park